About J.C. Tran

 And Tran didn't disappoint at the 2008 WSOP, where he proved Schleger right and his detractors wrong by taking down his first gold bracelet.

 Eager to shed his reputation as "the best poker player without a bracelet," Tran defeated his opponent, Danish player Rasmus Nielsen, in heads-up play for $630k.
-Despite the large payout, though, it was the gold that kept J.C. going.
+Despite the large payout, though, it was the gold that kept J.C.
+Tran going.

-"So when I ran deep in this tournament, I kept telling myself 'Hey you know, play this like it's the Main Event, your last event, and keep fighting.'
+"So when I ran deep in this tournament, I kept telling myself 'Hey you know, play this like it's the Main Event, your last event, and keep fighting."

 "I never gave up when I was low.
 The whole way I didn't really think about the money.
 It's about the bracelet.
-I [didn't] even know what first-place money [was], I just wanted the bracelet.
+I didn't even know what first-place money was, I just wanted the bracelet."

 "When we went heads-up, and the bracelet's sitting there, I would just stare at it.
 Every time I got beaten in a pot, I'd look at the bracelet and say, 'You know what? - You've got to fight for that,' and that's what I did!"